Heel Pain Not Improving?

 Heel Pain In Runners And Active Patients

-Heel pain in runners and active individuals is often influenced by:
+Heel pain in runners and active individuals is often influenced by training load, recovery patterns, calf strength, footwear, and running volume.

-Persistent running injuries often require more than simple rest alone.
+Persistent symptoms often require more than simple rest alone.

 If your child requires an assessment please book a biomechanical assessment.